balb/SpaceBusDriver/SPECIFICATION.md

 - A status message below the score informs the player of their current objective: "Find passenger" or "Drop off passenger".
 - A **minimap** is displayed in the top-right corner.
     - It shows a scaled-down, real-time overview of the entire game world.
-    - It displays markers for the player's bus, the alien, the Home Planet, and the Destination Planet.
+    - It displays markers for the player's bus, all aliens, the Home Planet, and the Destination Planet.
 - Players earn **10 points** for each successfully delivered passenger.

 ## 4. Game State

 - **Title Screen:** The game begins on a retro-styled title screen featuring vector graphics.
 The player presses the **Spacebar** to start the game.
-- **Gameplay Start:** The game begins with the player's bus near the Home Planet, a passenger at the Home Planet, and the alien at a random position a safe distance away.
+- **Gameplay Start:** The game begins with the player's bus near the Home Planet, a passenger at the Home Planet, and the aliens at random positions a safe distance away.
-- **Game Over:** Occurs when the player collides with the alien.
+- **Game Over:** Occurs when the player collides with any alien.
     - All game movement stops.
     - A "GAME OVER" message is displayed along with the final score.
     - The player can restart the game by pressing the **Spacebar**, which returns them to the Title Screen.